TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 ## Installation

-Follow these steps to integrate the `edgetpu_tfl_multi.py` plugin into your Frigate setup.
+Follow these steps to integrate the replacement `edgetpu_tfl.py` plugin into your Frigate setup.

 ### 1. Get a YOLO Model File for Edge TPU